miyurusankalpa/miyurublog/content/blog/ipv6-docker-registries-2025/index.md

 [Back in 2021, I checked for IPv6 support in public registries in the Docker Hub IPv6 support thread](https://github.com/docker/roadmap/issues/89#issuecomment-772644009).
 Since Docker Hub now has IPv6 support, I wanted to see how other registries have fared.

-> **Note:** The registry domains referenced here might change in the future.
-For a full domain list and upto date infomation on IPv6 support, please refer to the [v6monitor list](https://v6monitor.com/list/view/cf170dba3/#).
+> **⚠️ Note:** The registry domains referenced here might change in the future.
+For a full domain list and upto date infomation on IPv6 support, please refer to the [v6monitor list](https://v6monitor.com/list/view/cf170dba3/).

-## Docker Endpoint Check Results
+## Results

 Below are the tests I conducted using various registry domains.
 For each registry, I recorded the Docker endpoint result and used tcpdump to get the auth/blob domain.
+The registry endpoint is in **bold**.

 ### Docker Hub: Fully supports IPv6
 - **docker.io (registry-1.docker.io)**: **PASS**